 All applications that are considered for funding will be subject to a programmatic review.
 An applicant with considerable past performance issues may be removed from consideration.
 The programmatic review consists of assessing the application for compliance with the program's scope, activities that compromise victim safety and, if applicable, past performance and priority review.
-OVW reserves the right to deduct points from applications for the following reasons:
+OVW can deduct points from applications for the following reasons:

-- 1. Activities that compromise victim safety and recovery (up to 10 points). - 2.
-Out-of-scope activities (up to 10 points) - 3.
-Past performance (up to 25 points) - 4.
-Formatting and technical requirements (up to 5 points)
+- Activities that compromise victim safety and recovery (deduct up to 15 points) - Out-of-scope activities (deduct up to 10 points) - Past performance (deduct up to 25 points)